 Omaega-3 essential fatty acids are known to be anti-inflammatory.
 Regular consumption of these EFAs can significantly improve numerous inflammatory skin conditions and may also help eradicate stubborn acne (8).
 Besides, they help the skin remain supple and guard against premature wrinkles formation.
 Food sources rich in EFAs include chia seeds, flaxseeds, sardines, mackerel, salmon, and walnuts.
 Fish oil pill is also a great supplement.

 Selenium and Zinc

-These two trace minerals are very important to your skin.
+These two trace minerals are very important nutrients for skin.
 Selenium is a strong antioxidant mineral that helps in maintaining skin elasticity and firmness (9).
 It can also prevents acne and skin cancer.
 Zinc, on the other hand, help in healing wounds and repairing damaged tissues.
 It also protects your skin from harmful UVs (9).
 You can obtain selenium from poultry, brown rice, seafood, onions, herring, germ, wheat, liver, red snapper, and walnuts.
 Zinc can be acquired from poultry, whole grains, mushrooms, legumes, seafood, ginger, pumpkin seeds, pecans, and oysters.